-View the Twelve Year Program Process Infographic to learn how projects are planned.
+View the Twelve Year Program Process Interactive Infographic to learn how projects are planned and programmed.

 The TYP includes all modes of transportation with major investments in aviation and rail.
 The TYP includes aviation projects to improve safety, operations, and upgrade facilities.
 Review the current aviation plans.

 In addition to aviation investments, the TYP incorporates rail freight projects through the Rail Transportation Assistance Program (RTAP) and the Rail Freight Assistance Program (RFAP).
 Review the current rail projects.